No-Brainer-HQ/sobha-enterprise-scraper/README.md

 **Version: 1.0.0 | Status: Production Ready | For: BARACA Life Capital Real Estate**

 This repository contains an enterprise-grade web scraper designed to extract property data from the Sobha Partner Portal.
-It is built for multi-billion dollar company standards with a focus on reliability, security, monitoring, and scalability.
+It is built for  with a focus on reliability, security, monitoring, and scalability.

 ## Table of Contents